ravinpoudel/writingpythonpackage_withGuideMaker/README.md

 ```

 ## setup.py
-setup.py is the file with the actual instructions on how to build the software.
-These instructions might have some configuration options, e.g. for unit tests you might be able to indicate whether test coverage should be computed or not, or the install prefix etc. Additionally, this file allows one to define the package requirement as well as the metadata about the package.
+`setup.py` is the file with the actual instructions on how to build the software.
+These instructions might have some configuration options, e.g. for unit tests.
+Additionally, this file allows one to define the package requirement as well as the metadata about the package.

 ```
 from setuptools import setup